Azertick/Capture-Card-Html/README.md

 select what device you want to use from there

-If you want to use the software offline download index.html and open it with chrome
+If you want to use the software offline download index.html and open it with chrome This works for my generic usb capture card (https://www.amazon.com/AVERYN-Upgraded-Streaming-Compatible-A363/dp/B097D376BL) I plan on adding features like built in device selection but i would also like for suggestions to be made.

 Website: https://Azertick.github.io/UsbVideoHtml/Index.html